panCtrlV/bigDataStat-book/chapter6.md

 By using `sparkR` command, `sc` and `sqlContext` are automatically available.

+**Note** `com.databricks:spark-csv_2.11:1.0.3` is the package including data source connectors for popular file formats like CSV and Avro.

 ```r
 # Read data as RRDD
 # SparkR natively support .csv file format